Florent2/Jazz-chart-generator/README.md

 the transitions from two consecutive chords to the next one.
 Thus it generates more "phrasal" structures than a first-order approach.

-This code is written during the
+This code was written during the
 [Mendicant University](http://mendicantuniversity.org/)
 course of January 2012.